fluong6/testing-repo/pull_request_template.md

 _Full link to related jira ticket_

 ## Functional Testing
-_Describe the tests performed: which Unity version, which platforms, etc._
+_Describe the tests performed: which Unity version, which platforms, etc. _ _Which type of tests were added/performed:_
-_Does the changes require:_
 - [ ] `Manual test`
 - [ ] `Unit test`
 - [ ] `Integration test`